DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_PRIVATE_KEY_JWT.md

 3. Register a public certificate.

     To manage a private key jwt authentication, you must have a private certificate (.key file) and a public certificate (.crt file) that will be registered on the ODM client side (RP) application.
-On the Azure AD (OP) side, you have to registered the public certificate.
+On the Microsoft Entra ID (OP) side, you have to registered the public certificate.

     If you do not have a trusted certificate, you can use OpenSSL and other cryptography and certificate management libraries to generate a certificate file and a private key, to define the domain name, and to set the expiration date.
 The following command creates a self-signed certificate (.crt file) and a private key (.key file) that accept the domain name *myodmcompany.com*.
 The expiration is set to 1000 days: